nickpelek/nickpelek/README.md

 ### Hello 👋
 My name is Nick and i'm an Agricultural Economist and i'm interested in Data Science!
-- 🔭 I’m currently try to make my Github profile better 😆
+- 👷 I’m currently trying to make my GitHub profile better 😆
 - 🌱 I’m currently learning Python
 <!--
 **nickpelek/nickpelek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.